 Much like the Blackmagic Pocket Cinema Camera 4K, it's an extremely compact device (thanks to its MFT innards) featuring image stabilization, 30fps shooting (with a target of 60fps) using the H.265 codec, and a huge 5-inch articulated touchscreen.

 We're looking forward to seeing the full specs (and a proper name) for the camera, as well as seeing what other products Sharp has in store for Micro Four Thirds.
+Keep an eye on the Sharp homepage for the latest from the company.

 Sharp 8K Video Camera: 33MP Micro Four Thirds sensor, 10-bit 8K at 30fps